Domain name disputes FAQs

 Make sure you keep this information up to date.
 You will also need to renew your registration periodically.
 A .uk domain name registration is valid for up to ten years, and the current holder is always given the first option to renew.

 Most domain name companies will send renewal notices by email.
-Many allow you to set up an auto-renewal system, so the domain gets renewed automatically.
+Many allow you to set up an auto-renewal system, so it gets renewed automatically.
 It's a good idea to use this facility, as even big brands like Microsoft occasionally forget to renew their domains.

 Once a domain name expires, you have a grace period period during which you can renew.
-Once that has passed, the domain will be released onto the open market.
+Once that has passed, it will be released onto the open market.

 If you receive a renewal notice, check it carefully.
 Some unscrupulous businesses send letters prompting you to authorise renewal (with them).
 This allows them to take control of your domain name until you pay them a substantial fee.